Freedom Unlimited vs. Freedom Flex Comparison

 Does it Make Sense to Get Both Cards?

 It may make sense to get both cards since neither charges an annual fee.
 The Freedom Flex could be used for the 5% rotating categories, while the Freedom Unlimited could be used for the 1.5% cash back category.
-Either card could be used for the enhanced rewards on travel booked through Chase, dining and drugstores.
+Either card could be used for the enhanced rewards on travel booked through Chase Travel(SM), dining and drugstores.

 Do keep in mind, however, the Chase 5/24 rule.